A Generalized Information Bottleneck Theory of Deep Learning: The Generalized Information Bottleneck

 During the last section, we argued that synergistic functions generalize better than their non-synergistic counterparts.
 Consequently, we argue that when learning, a deep network should aim to maximize the synergy of the inputs to produce the outputs.
 However, this is not a strict enough condition, because there are many different synergistic functions, most of which are irrelevant to the task at hand.
 We instead want to measure how synergistically our inputs combine to give the \emph{correct} outputs.

-To facilitate this, we define a new distribution that, instead of describing $Z$ our output, describes the co-occurrences of $Z$ with $Y$.
-The exact definition of $Q(Y,Z)$ is based on PMI-based reweighting, i.e., weighting samples by the likelihood ratio between the joint distribution and the product of marginals: $Q(Z,Y) = \frac{P(Z,Y)}{P(Z)P(Y)}$.
+To facilitate this, we take the following two steps.
+First, our prediction term will solely measure the MI between our predictions and targets.
+Second, our complexity term will be a function of a new distribution that describes the co-occurrences of $Z$ with $Y$.
+The exact definition of $Q$ is based on PMI-based reweighting, i.e., weighting samples by the likelihood ratio between the joint distribution and the product of marginals: $Q(Z,Y) = \frac{P(Z,Y)}{P(Z)P(Y)}$.
 This reweighting scheme emphasizes patterns where $Z$ and $Y$ co-occur more frequently than would be expected under independence, effectively highlighting the meaningful dependencies between our learned representations and the target outputs.
 PMI has proven effective in capturing meaningful associations in numerous ML contexts: it underlies word2vec's implicit matrix factorization \citep{levy2014neural}, drives contrastive learning objectives \citep{vandenoord2018}, and measures feature relevance in interpretable ML \citep{bouma2009normalized}.
-Combining this definition with how we earlier defined synergy, we get the following formulation of the GIB:
+By sampling from the distribution $Q(Z,Y) = \frac{P(Z,Y)}{P(Z)P(Y)}$ we obtain the random variable $Q$.
+Combining these steps with how we earlier defined synergy, we get the following formulation of the GIB:

-The prediction term (blue) $I(\mathcal{X}; Q(Z,Y))$ measures the mutual information between all input features and the PMI-reweighted distribution, capturing how well the complete feature set predicts patterns where model outputs and true labels co-occur beyond chance.
-The complexity term (red) $\frac{1}{2\beta N} \sum_{i=1}^{N} \left(I(\mathcal{X}^{-i}; Q(Z,Y)) + I(X^i; Q(Z,Y))\right)$ inversely quantifies the average information obtainable from individual features or their complements.
+The prediction term (blue) $I(Z;Y)$ measures the mutual information between the model outputs $Z$ and the labels $Y$, capturing how well the predictions align with the true targets.
+The complexity term (red) $\frac{1}{2\beta N} \sum_{i=1}^{N} \left(I(\mathcal{X}^{-i}; Q) + I(X^i; Q)\right)$ inversely quantifies the average information obtainable from individual features or their complements about the PMI-reweighted distribution $Q(Z,Y)$, which emphasizes correct predictions.
 By maximizing their difference, GIB measures information dynamics that emerge only from collective feature interactions, which our analysis also indicates leads to improved generalization.
 On the other hand, measuring synergy can be computationally demanding, as we discuss in Appendix \ref{app:comp_comp}.